Scammell Mechanical Horse: Mechanical Horse

 In 1933 Scammell Lorries Ltd purchased the three wheeled tractor unit design from the Napier Company and promptly turned it into the famous Mechanical Horse.

 Production of the 3-wheeled Mechanical Horse commenced in 1934.
 The design had been refined in 1933 by Oliver Danson North, who modified the original prototype.
 This featured automatic trailer coupling (Relatives believe the automatic coupling which remains virtually unchanged today was actually designed by Alistair Moncreiff of Scamell but he received no recognition for his work) the single front wheel could be steered through 360 degrees.
 This was a very simple and sturdy vehicle which was constructed on a steel channel frame and fitted with a wooden cab, the early versions having canvas doors.
 The Mechanical Horse came in two sizes, capable of pulling loads of three tons and six tons, each of the two sizes had a corresponding coupling size, which became known as the 3-ton and the 6-ton coupling.
 The tractor units were powered by Scammell's own side valve petrol engine of 1125cc in the 3 ton version and 2043cc in the larger 6 tonner.
 The engine was offset to the left of the cab, which could cause stability problems in some circumstances.
 The vehicles had manoeuvrability which was unmatched; it was possible to turn through 360 degrees in under 20 feet with a 16-foot trailer.
 The road speed of about 20 mph suited the vehicle to local deliveries, and fuel consumption of 10 to 20 mpg was acceptable.
 Railway companies were the primary customers for the Mechanical Horse, but they were also used by a number of private companies, particularly breweries, who valued the nimble little lorries.
 The British armed forces used them in stores and on aircraft carriers.
 The 6-ton coupling equipment was also fitted to popular makes of lorry such as Bedford, Thornycroft and Austin.
 Bedford tractor units so equipped were sold under the Bedford-Scammell brand.
 Such was the popularity and success of the Mechanical Horse that there was a separate sales department using dealers for this unique machine.
 During the difficult trading years of the 1930s the threewheeler was the saviour of Scammell Lorries Ltd.

 From 1937, a version of the Mechanical Horse was made under licence in France, by FAR.
-The power unit from the successful Citroen Traction Avant was used in this version, which was known as the Poney Mécanique.
+The power unit from the successful Citroen Traction Avant was used in this version, which was known as the Cheval Mécanique.
 French production continued until 1970.
 FAR was a French truck manufacturer, affiliated to Chenard-Walcker.
 It was founded in 1919 and ceased manufacture in 1970.

 The name arose because it was designed to get in and out of narrow twisty passages designed for a horse-and-cart.